 RGTX Iron Condor Strategy

-RGTX (Daily Target 2X Long RGTI ETF), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.
+RGTX (Daily Target 2X Long RGTI ETF), in the Financial Services sector, (Asset Management - Leveraged industry), listed on NASDAQ.

-The Defiance Daily Target 2X Long RGTI ETF (the “Fund”) seeks daily leveraged investment results of two times (200%) the daily percentage change in the share price of Rigetti Computing, Inc. (NASDAQ: RGTI).
-Because the Fund seeks daily leveraged investment results, it is very different from most other exchange-traded funds and there is no guarantee that the Fund will meet its stated objective.
-The Fund should not be expected to provide 2 times the cumulative return of RGTI for periods greater than a single trading day.
+The Defiance Daily Target 2X Long RGTI ETF is engineered to yield investment results that are double (200%) the daily percentage change in the stock price of Rigetti Computing, Inc. (NASDAQ: RGTI).
+Due to its daily leveraged design, this Fund significantly differs from most other exchange-traded funds, and there is no assurance it will consistently achieve its stated goal.
+It is important to note that the Fund is not intended to provide a cumulative return of two times RGTI's performance for any duration exceeding a single trading day.

-RGTX (Daily Target 2X Long RGTI ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $15.5M, a beta of 8.41 versus the broader market, a 52-week range of 11.8-501.8, average daily share volume of 1.0M, a public-listing history dating back to 2025.
+RGTX (Daily Target 2X Long RGTI ETF) trades in the Financial Services sector, specifically Asset Management - Leveraged, with a market capitalization of approximately $10.1M, a beta of 9.69 versus the broader market, a 52-week range of 7.69-501.8, average daily share volume of 1.5M, a public-listing history dating back to 2025.
 These structural characteristics shape how RGTX etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a iron condor on RGTX?